asimmon/ephemeral-mongo/README.md

 Instead, try to use a single instance and reuse it—create as many databases as you need, one per test, for example.

 Check out [this gist](https://gist.github.com/asimmon/612b2d54f1a0d2b4e1115590d456e0be) for an implementation of a reusable `IMongoRunner`.

+Below is the text with only necessary corrections applied:

+## Changelog

+### 2.0.0

+- **Breaking change**: Support for MongoDB 5.0 and 6.0 has been removed, as their [end-of-life](https://www.mongodb.com/legal/support-policy/lifecycles) has passed.
+- **Breaking change**: arm64 is now the default target for macOS.
+The previous target was x64.
+- **Breaking change**: The Linux runtime package now uses Ubuntu 22.04's MongoDB binaries instead of the 18.04 ones.
+OpenSSL 3.0 is now required.
+- **Breaking change**: Updated the MongoDB C# driver to 2.28.0, [which now uses strong-named assemblies](https://www.mongodb.com/community/forums/t/net-driver-2-28-0-released/289745).
+- Added support for MongoDB 8.0.
+- Introduced data directory management to delete old data directories automatically.
+- Use direct connection in replica set connection strings.
+- Fixed the spelling issue in `MongoRunnerOptions.StandardOutputLogger`.